apache/amoro-site/arctic-site/content/download.md

 # Download

-Please choose an Arctic version to download from the blowing tables, the latest release is recommended.
+Please choose an Amoro version to download from the blowing tables, the latest release is recommended.

 ## The latest release